 Data Sources and Methods for the Sustainable Fish Harvest Indicator

-The Sustainable Fish Harvest indicator is a simple tabulation of stocks based on whether harvest levels are within removal reference levels, within other harvest limits, or over harvest limits.
+The indicator is a simple tabulation of stocks based on whether harvest levels are within Removal reference levels, within other harvest limits, or over harvest limits.

-The precautionary approach has not been completely implemented for all stocks and there are many different fisheries management measures in place.
-These measures depend on the species, area, gear used, seasons, stock assessments, etc. that facilitate the tracking of harvest levels.
+All components of the precautionary approach have not been implemented fully for all stocks and there are many different fisheries management measures in place.
+These measures depend on the species, area, fishing gear used, seasons, stock assessments, and other factors.

-In cases where a removal reference has not been determined, allowable harvest rates are determined by Fisheries and Oceans Canada based on science assessments, the condition of the stock, and economic and social considerations.
-The overall goal is always conservation, responsible and sustainable harvesting practices, and equitable distribution of the resource among user groups.
+Whether a Removal reference is used or not, allowable harvest rates are determined by Fisheries and Oceans Canada based on scientific assessments, the condition of the stock, and economic and social considerations.

 Stock groups used for reporting on this indicator are marine mammals, salmonids, groundfish, large pelagics, small pelagics, crustaceans (crab, lobster and shrimp), molluscs, and others.
 Each group comprises species with similar life history characteristics.
 For example, groundfish spend their adult life at or near the bottom of the ocean.
 The same groupings are used in the Status of Major Fish Stocks indicator.